raul-izquierdo/english/sources/vocabulary/Money/Shopping and Products.$.md

 en venta
     = be **for** sale (que algo se vende)
-        - OJO: _be ON sale_ indica que, además, está en oferta = go on sale (para indicar cuando algo se pone a la venta) ?
+        - OJO: _be ON sale_ indica que está en oferta = go on sale (para indicar cuando algo se pone a la venta) ?
 La casa está en venta : `The house is for sale` ?
 El nuevo iPhone sale a la venta la próxima semana : `The new iPhone goes on sale next week`

+ofertas = offers `The supermarket has many offers this week`

 estar en oferta
     = be on offer